Lou Whitaker: Minor leagues

 The Detroit Tigers selected Whitaker in the fifth round, with the 99th overall selection, of the 1975 Major League Baseball draft.
 He signed with the Tigers rather than attend college.
 He made his professional debut in 1975 for the Bristol Tigers of the Rookie-level Appalachian League.

 Whitaker was the starting third baseman in 1976 for the Lakeland Tigers of the Class A Florida State League.
 Whitaker batted .297, had 48 stolen bases, and 62 runs batted in, and was named the league's most valuable player.
 In one game with Lakeland, he stole five bases, including three steals of home.
 Because of his "sweet swing" with the bat, Whitaker was given the nickname "Sweet Lou" while playing for Lakeland.
 Lakeland manager Jim Leyland said at the time: "For a youngster he's got a lot of poise and self-assurance.
-He's confident of his ability to pay and nothing seems to bother him."
+He's confident of his ability to play and nothing seems to bother him."

 After the 1976 season, the Tigers sent Whitaker to instructional camp to convert him into a second baseman.
 Whitaker said at the time: "Detroit needs a second baseman.
 And even though I've never played that position I'm ready to try.
 I've got Eddie Brinkman teaching me and he's good.
 I hope that I can do as well."
 Brinkman later recalled, "Whitaker is such a natural athlete that he took to second base right away."

 During winter ball before the 1977 season, the Tigers also paired Whitaker with shortstop Alan Trammell.
 In 1977, they both played for the Montgomery Rebels of the Double-A Southern League.
 Whitaker and Trammell were both named to the Southern League all-star team.
 Whitaker compiled a .280 batting average with 38 stolen bases, 58 bases on balls, and a .374 on-base percentage.